 The Office of the Vice President of University Services is located in Pushmataha Hall.
-The telephone number is 830-2753.
-This office receives concerns not resolved by: Admissions Office, Counseling Center, Financial Aid Office, Food Services, Registrar, Residential Housing Program, and the Office of Student Conduct.
+The telephone number is 785-830-2753.
+This office receives concerns not resolved by: Admissions Office, Financial Aid Office, Food Services, Haskell Security and Registrar.

 Office of the President